Verssae/NeuroJIT/README.md

     │ Hive      │       29.2 │           37.9 │            32.9 │
     ╘═══════════╧════════════╧════════════════╧═════════════════╛
     ```
-2) To obtain the results mentioned in the External Validity section on page 10 of the paper, which states that the dataset used in this study shows a different distribution compared to the dataset used in previous studies, execute the following commands:
+2) To obtain the results mentioned in the External Validity section on page 10 of the paper, which states that the dataset used in this study shows a different distribution compared to the dataset used in cited study, execute the following commands:

     ```Shell
     $ docker exec -it neurojit-ase python scripts/pre_analysis.py plot-commit-distribution --ours